Hexobarbital

 Hexobarbital or hexobarbitone, sold both in acid and sodium salt forms as Citopan, Evipan, and Tobinal, is a barbiturate derivative having hypnotic and sedative effects.
 It was used in the 1940s and 1950s as an agent for inducing anesthesia for surgery, as well as a rapid-acting, short-lasting hypnotic for general use, and has a relatively fast onset of effects and short duration of action.
-It was also used to murder women prisoners at Ravensbrück concentration camp.
 Modern barbiturates (such as Thiopental) have largely supplanted the use of hexobarbital as an anesthetic, as they allow for better control of the depth of anesthesia.
 Hexobarbital is still used in some scientific research.

 History

 The chemical class of barbiturates are one of the oldest sedative-hypnotic agents known, dating back from the introduction of barbital in the early 20th century.
-In Eastern Europe, hexobarbital (and other barbiturates) have been regularly used as drugs by pregnant women attempting suicide.
+In Hungary, hexobarbital (and other barbiturates) were regularly used as drugs by pregnant women attempting suicide.
 Hexobarbital was long thought to have potentially teratogenic and fetotoxic effects.
 The FDA has classified them as Pregnancy Category D or C. Some research however, indicate that ingestion of Hexobarbital might cause congenital abnormalities.

 During World War II, Herta Oberheuser was a Nazi physician and convicted war criminal, investigating the effects of hexobarbital.
 The experiments were mostly performed on woman prisoners in the Ravensbrück concentration camp.

 Application in research

 Hexobarbital is used as the narcotic in the Hexobarbital Sleep Test (HST).
 HST identifies rodents with high or low intensity of microsomal oxidation, so fast (FM) or slow metabolizers (SM).
-The sleep test is for example used to predict the susceptibility and resistance to PTSD or to determine the effect of toxic compounds on sleep time.
+The sleep test is for example used to predict the susceptibility and resistance to post-traumatic stress disorder (PTSD) or to determine the effect of toxic compounds on sleep time.